 The testing of products is one area that is generally overlooked with respect to anti-bribery compliance.
 For a host of reasons, many products are tested in foreign settings.
 They may relate to meeting local specifications to enter foreign markets or to qualify for procurement opportunities.
 They may also relate to performing tests that may not be available or subject to greater restrictions in domestic situations.
 The possibilities are endless.

 In many situations where testing may be required or available in foreign settings, the testing may be undertaken by government agencies or entities owned or controlled by the government.
 Permission may also be required in one form or another from governmental officials to test products or to submit products for approval or inspection.
 The pharmaceutical industry immediately comes to mind.
 A multitude of other industries are similarly affected.

 In general, these efforts all entail interacting with foreign officials with the purpose of seeking some form of benefit.
-Depending upon the country and institution, whatever form it may take, the dynamics of testing of products in foreign settings enhance the likelihood of improper inducements in these situations whatever form they may take.
+Depending upon the country and institution, the dynamics of testing of products in foreign settings enhance the likelihood of improper inducements.
 Aside from the prospect of improper inducements, the validity of the tests in terms of reliability may also be put at risk.
 In other words, the results may be fraudulent in nature.

 While checklists perform a vital function in serving as a reminder as to what needs to be considered in terms of an anti-bribery compliance program, they can never suffice.
 An entity and compliance officials must remain open to the countless possibilities that may exist.
 A critical factor in becoming aware of overlooked areas of possible concern is developing a full understanding of the intricacies of an entity and how it operates in various settings.
 Compliance officials can never know too much about the entities they oversee.